 This is the Privacy Statement of Stellar Materials International LLC (SMI).
 SMI has its headquarter office in the USA but also has a branch office in the Netherlands.
-The address of the head office of SMI is 7777 Glades Road, Suite 310, Boca Raton, Florida, 33434, USA and the address of the branch office is Nieuw Mathenesserstraat 39-41, unit 1b, 3029 AV, Rotterdam, The Netherlands.
+The address of the head office of SMI is 600 Riverwalk Parkway, Suite 120, Tonawanda, New York 14150, USA and the address of the branch office is Nieuw Mathenesserstraat 39-41, unit 1b, 3029 AV, Rotterdam, The Netherlands.

 The General Data Protection Regulation (GDPR) is law throughout the European Union (EU).
 Each member state has its own national version of this EU-law.
 The Dutch version of GDPR is called “Algemene Verordening Gegevensbescherming”or AVG, but for the purpose of this Privacy Statement we will use the English term GDPR.
 The information below explains how SMI is protecting personal data according to GDPR.

 SMI sells high end specialized refractory products and technology and provides full service support.
 SMI carries out transactions with sellers and buyers within the EU and other countries.

 All commercial activities of SMI are business-to-business, so there are no private consumers nor private sellers involved in any commercial contract with SMI.
 SMI does not apply any means of (automated) profiling or monitoring of personal data, nor is the individual behavior of our customers or other business relations registered.

 The branch office of SMI consists of a back office in Rotterdam, the Netherlands, which supports the general sales executive and his team of sales representatives throughout Europe.